ron555666/Receipt-Processor/README.md

 # Receipt Processor API (Django + Docker)

-This is a simple Django REST API that processes receipts and calculates reward points.
+This is a simple Django REST Framework API that processes receipts and calculates reward points.
 All data is stored in memory.
 No database is used.

 ---